Print| Email

 This notification can take the form of a "patent pending" notice applied to a product or product packaging and is often effective as a marketing tool directed towards potential investors and consumers and as a way to deter competitors.

 Patenting your invention is often an important step in commercializing it.
-However, as it is your granted patent and not your patent application which is enforceable through the courts, and it can take 20 months for a patent application to be examined in Canada, the use of a patent pending notice is a way to benefit from your filed application while it undergoes examination.
+However, it is your granted patent, not your patent application which is enforceable through the courts.
+Because it can take 20 months for a patent application to be examined in Canada, the use of a patent pending notice is a way to benefit from your filed application while it undergoes examination.

 Reasons for Using a Patent Pending Notice